wohaco/despace/venus.md

    1. **[Pioneer‑Venus‑2](pioneer_venus_2.md)** (1978.08.08).
 Detected the lower cloud layers of H₂O vapor & higher than expected concentration of molecular O, concluding there were more water in the past.
    1. **[Venus Express](venus_express.md)** (VEX, 2005.11.09).
 Measured the rate of escape & confirmed that roughly twice as much H as O is escaping, confirmation that water is the source of these escaping ions.
    1. ••• **Future/proposed missions:** •••
       1. **[Venus Observing System](venus_observing_system.md)** (…).
-To determine the loss rate of water from Venus over its history.
-Reliable measurements of the atmo escape over time are needed to estimate the quantity of surface water in the past.
-To provide a incoming solar wind measurements, & the plasma tail, the escaping ion flux sampling.
+To determine the water loss rate over Venus history, the atmo escape over time, the surface water quantity in the past, an incoming solar wind, & the plasma tail, the escaping ion flux sampling.